Tags

 XML quality assurance

 Inline tags can be freely manipulated, which means you can accidentally produce invalid documents.
 But do not worry, memoQ can perform a number of checks that produce warnings if there is a chance that the resulting document will be invalid.
-You can view the list of all warnings warning icon and errors error icon, and learn how to resolve them on the Resolve errors and warnings tab.
+You can view the list of all warnings and errors , and learn how to resolve them on the Resolve errors and warnings tab.

 To learn more: See the Help Center articles about Adding an inline tag and Editing an inline tag.